JTan2231/dewey/README.md

-# Dewey - A simple document retrieval system
+# Dewey

-Dewey is a lightweight document retrieval system that uses OpenAI embeddings to find similar documents based on their content.
+Dewey is a local LLM embedding index named after the Dewey Decimal System.

 ## Examples